aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation|
 |Save|CHA|

 **Description**: Wards the heart and mind of target entities.
 The caster selects one condition of "aphonia", "catatonic", "charmed", "frightened", "possessed" and gives all the targets of the spell immunity to that condition.
+Alternatively the spell can grant immunity to all of the above conditions to a single target.

 **Special**: If the target is already affected by the warded condition, the condition is suppressed for the duration of the spell.